marsbroshok/mlops-labs/lab_300_setup/README.md

 ## Deploying Kubeflow Pipelines

-The below diagrame shows an MVP infrastructure required to support a lightweight deployment of Kubeflow Pipelines:
+The below diagrame shows an MVP infrastructure for a lightweight deployment of Kubeflow Pipelines on GCP:

 ![KFP Deployment](/images/kfp.png)